remix-run/react-router/docs/router-components/browser-router.md

 </details>

-`<BrowserRouter>` is the recommended interface for running React Router in a web browser.
 A `<BrowserRouter>` stores the current location in the browser's address bar using clean URLs and navigates using the browser's built-in history stack.

 `<BrowserRouter window>` defaults to using the current [document's `defaultView`][defaultview], but it may also be used to track changes to another window's URL, in an `<iframe>`, for example.